nomagicisreal/mationani/README.md

 see mationani in [Pub.dev](https://pub.dev/packages/mationani) and [Github](https://github.com/nomagicisreal/mationani)

 To prevent scattered instances of `AnimationController`, `Animation`, `Tween` in multiple widgets;
-there is a stateful widget called `Mationani` empower us to have an easy way to create animation.
+there is a stateful widget called `Mationani`, empowering us to have an easy way to create animation.
 With `Matoinani`, we can only create widgets in a build.

-before,
+In tradition, an animation needs a stateful widget with ticker mixin.
 ```dart
 class SampleSlide extends StatefulWidget {
   const SampleSlide({super.key});